blueOkiris/tetris-cli/README.md

 ![screenshot](docs/img/screenshot.png)

-(Linux only!)
+Install with `cargo install tetris-cli`

-Available for Arch on the AUR as [tetris-cli-git](https://aur.archlinux.org/packages/tetris-terminal-git)
+Requires a Linux or other \*nix Terminal (i.e. won't work in Windows Terminal)

-Or install with `cargo install tetris-cli`
+Also available for Arch on the AUR as [tetris-cli-git](https://aur.archlinux.org/packages/tetris-terminal-git)

 ## Controls